DeboleenaAdhikary/Automated-Ligand-Optimisation-Engine/README.md

 ## Author

 **Deboleena Adhikary**
-School of Life Sciences, University of Hyderabad
+Vellore Institute of Technology, Vellore
-Institution of Eminence — *National Needs, Global Standards*
+Interned at School of Life Sciences, University of Hyderabad  (Institution of Eminence — *National Needs, Global Standards*)

 ---